spatie/laravel-data/README.md

 You can add these transformers within the `data.php` config file.
 By default, the package ships with two transformers:

-- `DateTransformer` transforms data objects to an ISO8601 format
+- `DateTransformer` transforms date objects to an ISO8601 format
 - `ArrayableTransformer` calls `toArray` on each `Arrayable`

 ### Transforming without loss of types